Elizabeth Prout: Work in Manchester

 The next two years saw the sisters working unceasingly, to such an extent that their health was neglected and many of the sisters fell ill, being too poor to afford the services of a doctor; Prout was called upon to nurse the sisters herself.
 In 1855 Prout and another Sister moved to Sutton, St Helens.
 She opened a school at St Mary’s, Blackbrook, and took charge of St Anne’s School, Sutton.
 The sisters earned their living as best they could; they knew, like the people around them, what poverty was, and at times Prout was forced to beg.

 Encouragement was ever present however, in the form of many benefactors and friends, not least amongst them Father Ignatius Spencer, son of Earl Spencer and convert to the Catholic faith.
 He too had become a Passionist and joined Father Dominic Barberi in his work in England.
 When Rossi was transferred to the United States by his superiors Spencer took the place of the spiritual guide of Prout and her Institute.
 By this time a larger home had been found for the community in Levenshulme on the outskirts of Manchester.

 Conflicts within the community had taken their toll on Prout's work, particularly the finances of the Institute.
 She obtained permission from the bishop to go to Ireland to beg for alms for her Institute and there met with Spencer.
 On her return from Ireland Prout found the situation even worse than when she had left.
 People were accusing the sisters of irregularity and so an ecclesiastical investigation began.
 The result of the investigation was extremely positive and revealed the deep poverty of the sisters and the sacrifices they had made in their hard work.

 In all Prout taught at or set up nine schools across the country.
-Elizabeth Prout died on 11 January 1864 at the convent, Sutton St. Helens Lancashire.
+Elizabeth Prout died of tuberculosis on 11 January 1864 at the convent, Sutton St. Helens Lancashire.
 She was 43 years of age.
 Her body together with that of Dominic Barberi and Ignatius Spencer lies in the shrine of St. Anne’s Church Sutton.